-Most health care workers are likely to be exposed to biological agents designated as hazardous substances (i.e. biological hazards).
+Most health care workers are likely to be exposed to biological agents.
 Community physician employers are required to develop and implement an ECP for their office, which is a detailed requirements document designed to reduce the risk of workplace exposure.
+SWITCH BC is actively working with Doctors of BC to create resources and templates to better support health and safety program development and will add components to this guide as available.